-Aldi’s heart-shaped casserole dish launches just in time Valentine’s Day
+Aldi’s heart-shaped casserole dish launches in time Valentine’s Day

 The only negative point our reviewer shared was the fact the dish only came in one size.
 But, as if on cue, that issue is no more as Aldi has launched a range of heart-shaped wonders in different sizes.

 Available in both red and white, the pot comes in a regular size (shown above) as well as a mini version that’s sold as a two pack (£14.99, Aldi.co.uk).
-Measuring 14.cm x 11.cm x 8.5cm, the mini pot has a 0.35L capacity that sounds perfectly suited to a soufflé (£14.99, Aldi.co.uk).
+Measuring 14.cm x 11.cm x 8.5cm, the mini pot has a 0.35L capacity that sounds perfectly suited to a soufflé.

 For anyone looking to really wow their partner with a two or three-course feast, there’s a larger heart cast iron set available too, which includes one large pot and two small pots for the ultimate heart-themed dinner (£34.98, Aldi.co.uk).